Creamy Wild Rice Soup … a rich, delicious addition to your Thanksgiving or seasonal table!

 This year has positively flown by, and now Thanksgiving is right around the corner.
 I’m still trying to figure out what we are doing for the day, but in the meantime, I’m thinking about the food (of course).

-You could even prepare this Creamy Wild Rice Soup ahead of time.
+For a big holiday meal, try making this Creamy Wild Rice Soup ahead of time.
 Simply prepare the soup without adding the cream and then refrigerate.
 When it’s time for dinner, reheat the soup and add the cream just before serving.

 - 1/2 cup wild rice